Band member of Surcari

 Carnegie Hall, Lincoln Center, and the Smithsonian Institute are among the most prestigious venues where he has performed.
 At Boston Symphony Hall, he performed with the Boston Pops.
 At the National Cathedral, he performed with world-renowned soprano Denise Graves.
 Eugenio's former group, Guamary, participated in the soundtrack for the PBS documentary: "Flight of the Condor."
 He is a former band member of several Latin groups, such as Altiplano, Flor de Caña, Sol y Canto, Andes Manta, and Viva Quetzal.
 He has recorded over a dozen albums with the aforementioned bands and other recording artists.

 Mr. Huanca is widely regarded for his musicality and versatility.
-He is a gifted vocalist and multi-instrumentalist who performs on over twenty wind, string, and percussion instruments.
-He plays a wide array of bamboo flutes and ocarinas as well as different types of panpipes from the Andes.
-He also plays guitar, charango, macho charango, Venezuelan cuatro, Colombian tiple, cajón, caja vallenata, bombo legüero, and many more.
+He is a gifted vocalist and multi-instrumentalist who performs on over thirty wind, string, and percussion instruments.
+He plays a wide array of bamboo flutes and ocarinas, as well as different types of panpipes from the Andes, including the six-foot long panpipes.
+He also plays guitar, charango, macho charango, Venezuelan cuatro, Colombian tiple, cajón, caja vallenata, bongos, bombo legüero, and many more.

-Eugenio is a longtime member of Surcari, a performance group originally from Chile and Puerto Rico under the musical direction of guitarist Lorena Garay.
+Eugenio is a longtime member of Surcari, an award-winning performance group originally from Chile, Venezuela and Puerto Rico under the musical direction of guitarist Lorena Garay.
 Surcari's self-titled album, Surcari, won third place for Best South and Central American Album at the 2009 Just Plain Folks Independent Music Awards.
-Mr. Huanca, as a band member of Surcari, is a Young Audiences Arts for Learning Artist who gives multicultural performances throughout the region.
+Last year, Surcari received the Arts For Learning Connecticut's 2018 Performing Artist of the Year Award.